Content

 FAQ

-Typically, a dosage of 0,5 mg of Xanax is perceived as equivalent to 1 mg of Ativan.
-However, note that it’s important to stick to the medical provider’s instructions and take the prescribed medication.
-The change is possible only after a consultation with a healthcare specialist.
+Converting an Ativan dosage to Xanax is not very clear.
+Roughly, 1 mg of Ativan would be converted to a 0.5 mg dose of Xanax, but this can vary for different individuals.
+Note that it’s important to stick to the medical provider’s instructions and take the prescribed medication.
+The change is possible only after a consultation with a healthcare professional.

-Both Xanax (alprazolam) and Ativan (lorazepam) are benzodiazepines, a class of drugs known for their sedative effects, which means they can both make you feel sleepy.
+Both Xanax (alprazolam) and Ativan (lorazepam) are benzodiazepines and can make you feel sleepy.
 Ativan is used more commonly for inducing sleep or reducing anxiety since it’s FDA-approved for insomnia treatment.
-However, Xanax can be prescribed for insomnia off-label too.
+However, Xanax can be prescribed for insomnia off-label, too.

-• Increased drowsiness, dizziness, and risk of accidents.
+• Increased drowsiness, dizziness, and risk of falling or accidents

 Sources